-VOLUNTARY CHECK OFF AUTHORIZATION , 20
+VOLUNTARY CHECK OFF AUTHORIZATION

-I certify that the United Steelworkers and its Local 901 is my designated collective bargaining representative.
-You are hereby authorized and directed to deduct from my earnings monthly, commencing with the first payroll period of each calendar month, an amount equivalent to dues and initiation fees that sum which shall be equal to two (2) hours pay at straight time, and the same to be paid to the Financial Secretary of Local 901 of the United Steelworkers.
+I certify that the United Steelworkers and its Local 4-380 is my designated collective bargaining representative.
+You are hereby authorized and directed to deduct from my earnings monthly, commencing with the first payroll period of each calendar month, an amount equivalent to dues and initiation fees as designated by and submitted to the International Secretary Treasurer.